Table of Contents

 Next, the insurance company will write your check, which could take a few weeks.
 The check will reach your attorney, who will place the check in an escrow account and wait for it to clear.
 The attorney will also deduct any legal fees and liens from your check.
 Finally, your attorney will write you a check for the remainder of the settlement and mail it to you.

 From start to finish, the claims process can easily take two years or more.
-Hiring a personal injury attorney can help you expedite this process and begin your journey towards settlement.
-If you have not done so already, contact an Atlanta lawyer as soon as possible.
+Hiring a personal injury attorney can help you expedite this process and begin your journey toward settlement.